sonnyp/Junction/README.md

 Make sure Junction is your default browser (Settings -> Default Applications -> Web in GNOME).

-Junction will pop up automatically when you click on a link.
+Junction will pop up automatically when you open a link in a desktop application.

 Use the mouse or keyboard navigation to choose the application to open the link or file with.

+You can also copy the link to clipboard with `<Ctrl>C` or with the "Copy to clipboard" icon.

-`Ctrl+C` or `ESC` to cancel.
+`<Ctrl>W` or `ESC` to cancel.

-Junction is not yet capable of handling all files automatically but if you set Junction as the default application for Music, Video, Mail, ... it should work as expected.
+Junction is not yet capable of handling all files automatically but if you set Junction as the default application for Mail, Calendar, Music, Video, Photos, it should work as expected.

 ## Features

-- Choose application to open URL or path
+- Choose application to open with
 - Displays the URL or path
 - Edit URL before opening
 - Shows a hint for unecrypted link
-- Ctrl+C or ESC to cancel
+- `<Ctrl>W` or ESC to cancel
+- `<Ctrl>C` or button to copy location to clipboard
 - Keyboard navigation

 ## Install